 - Requires less physical strength than fast bowling

-Common Mistakes (and Rules Related)
+Common Mistakes in Spin Bowling (and the Rules Related to Them)

 Overstepping (No Ball)